What is in This Guide?

 This is a selective guide to finding primary source materials for historical research.
 The University Libraries maintain rich collections of primary sources in print, microform, and electronic formats.
 Additionally, there are hundreds of collections of primary source materials available on the Web, and more are added every day.
 Because there is no single comprehensive database of primary sources, you may need to explore different strategies for locating resources of interest.

-- UNC Electronic Primary Sources - primary source collections available electronically through the UNC libraries.
+- General - collections available electronically through the UNC libraries and on the Web.

-- Directories of Sources - online guides to locating digitized primary source documents and collections.
+- Directories - guides to locating digitized primary source documents and collections, including locally.